Close Menu

 As you can see, divorce and Social Security benefits, as well as other types of benefits, are complex.
 If you are going through a divorce, you should seek the help of a family law attorney with experience.
 Additionally, you should hire us for help with your SSDI and SSI benefits.

-If you are ready to apply for benefits, then you should hire the SSDI lawyer who will support you during the application and appeal process.
-You should also look for a law firm that specializes in SSD & SSI benefits like Cannon Disability Law.
+If you are ready to apply for benefits, then hire the SSDI lawyer who will support you during the application and appeal process.
+You should also look for a law firm who is an expert in SSDI & SSI benefits, like Cannon Disability Law.
 We want to be your legal team.
-The lawyers at Cannon Disability have won over 20,000 SSD cases in the last 30 years.
+The lawyers at our firm have won over 20,000 SSD cases.

 Your legal team should also consist of your doctors and your lawyers.
 For example, if you have a back condition, then hire a doctor who can perform back surgery.
 Similarly, if you have rheumatoid arthritis, then you should see a rheumatologist.
 Mental health conditions also require help from a doctor, counselor, and your SSD attorney.
 If you do not have a good doctor, then we have lists of free and low cost health services in different states.
 For example, you can find a list of free and low cost health services in California.

-This website contains a list of free and low cost doctors and clinics in both Utah and Nevada’s free and low cost services.
-If you are suffering from a severe physical or mental condition, then get treatment and contact us today.
+We have a list of free and low cost doctors and clinics in both Utah.
+Also available is Nevada’s free and low cost services.
+If you are suffering from a severe physical or mental condition, then get treatment.
+Next, contact us.
 We can help you file an application for SSD benefits.
 You can also apply for Medicaid benefits in order to get insurance coverage.

 WHAT WE DO TO HELP YOU WIN BENEFITS